Keval099/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
 This repository contains projects in machine learning with notebook files Open the folders to get details about the projects and problem statements.
-Please read the 'README.txt' file in each file for the same
+Please read the 'README.md' file in each file for the same